Leo-Adventure/CS216-Algorithm-Design/README.md

 #### 2022/4/9

-- verify the LZ77 algorithm and implement the static Huffman compression, but the latter one have not been tested.
+- verify the LZ77 algorithm and implement the static Huffman compression.
+- Huffman has been tested, meaning that deflate has been done
-- Next I will go forward to test the static Huffman and convert it to zip format
+- Next I will combine the header and deflate algorithm, good luck!